justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Most importantly for problem-solving, black boxes are rigid.
-They must explicitly reveal some dials and knobs, and hide others, commiting to a particular view about what it is essential to expose to the user, and what is noise.
+They must explicitly reveal some dials and knobs, and hide others, committing to a particular view about what it is essential to expose to the user, and what is noise.
 In doing so, they present a fixed level of abstraction which may be too high-level or too low-level for the problem, As an example, a high-level web server may provide a terrific interface for serving JSON, but be useless if one wants an interface for serving incomplete data streams, such as output from a program.